 - Several beautiful spaces are available for meetings, family reunions, holiday gatherings, and weddings.

 - Also onsite is the Gary Westby Educational Shooting Sports Range.

-Call ahead to rent new fat tire bikes, kayaks, canoes, cross country ski’s, snowshoes and kicksleds for a minimal fee.
+Call 24 hours in advance to rent fat tire bikes, kayaks, canoes, cross country ski’s, snowshoes and kicksleds for a minimal fee.
 Click here for a trail map.

 We now have 4 different size fat tire bikes and 3 different size helmets, which means we can accommodate almost anyone.
 Call to set up a reservation to rent and ride on our 4 miles of off road trails.

 Prairie Woods maintains approximately 10km of trails over rolling glacial terrain, through woods, and prairies, near ponds and wetlands.
 The trail network covers much of PWELC’s 500 acres.

 *Trails are open for walking and hiking during daylight hours Spring, Summer & Fall.

 *Trails are groomed for cross-country skiing during the winter.